jsdotlua/jest-lua/docs/docs/Configuration.md

 ---
 <p><a href='https://jestjs.io/docs/27.x/configuration' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a></p>

-The Jest Roblox philosophy is to work great by default, but sometimes you just need more configuration power.
+The Jest Lua philosophy is to work great by default, but sometimes you just need more configuration power.

 <img alt='deviation' src='img/deviation.svg'/>